xvacorx/TicTacToe/README.md

 Discord tag: minivik

 IMPORTANT:
 Windows detects the .exe file as suspicious.
-You have to click on "show more" and then "run anyways".
+You have to click on "more info" and then "run anyways".
 I'm working in a solution for this problem, but I do not have it already, sorry for the inconvenience.

 I'm currently at first year of game develop university.
 I actually liked a lot the programming lessons and I write code while I'm bored.